Living the Sweet Life: A Look at Local Maple Producers Near Saratoga

 Why Learn More About Maple?

 If you're interested in local food and agriculture you're probably a regular at your farmers market and have perhaps even visited a farm or two.
-But if you don't consider maple producers when engaging in fun and educational food events and outings you're really missing out!
+But you will really be missing out if you don't add maple producers to your list of fun and educational things to do.